Arisara-Ch/architect-portfolio-v1/README.md

 ---

 ### ⚙️ Build for Production

+🛠️ The `main.js` file includes smooth scrolling logic.
+You can expand it to add features like image sliders, modals, etc.

 ```
 npm run build    # Create optimized production files
 npm run preview  # Preview the final result